adedomin/csc341-project/gym.md

 1.1.
 Example Use Cases[^1]
 ----------------------

-[^1]: please see ./sql/gym-questions.sql for implementations of qustions and their answers.
+[^1]: please see ./sql/gym-questions.sql for implementations of qustions and their answers using test data.

-  * The database should allow us to quickly discover the total value of the inventory.
+  * The sales and retention team want to know all the phone numbers and names of inactive users
-  * The database should allow us to calculate how much money we should make from subscriptions.
+  * How many machines are available for the upcoming spin class (cycle machines)?
+  * Check to see if a classes conflicts with personal trainer sessions.
+  * Check to ensure that personal trainer sessions do not conflict.
+  * Get total expected monthly amount from each customer, apply birthday discount for people with birthdays this month.
+  * Use above to derive total expected amount for this month.
   * The database should show employees what machines they are responsible for.
-  * The database should allow us to track broken down machines.
+  * The database should allow us to track broken down machines and to make sure they have maintenance scheduled.
-  * The database should allow our sales and retention team to reach out to inactive members.
-  * The database should help us to make equipment purchasing decisions based on number of these equipments.
+  * The database should help us to make equipment purchasing decisions based on number of these equipments; for instance: make sure there are at least 10 plates to one weightlifting bar.
   * The database should help us to find parts for broken machines, by finding them and returning a serial number to look up.
   * The database should retain personal information for billing, handing out promotional offerings, etc.
-  * The database should assist trainers be notified who, a member, they are training.
-  * The database can be used to find out if enough machines are available for a training session.

 1.2.
 Business Rules
 -------------------